melezhik/mybutterflies/articles/Ain/data.md

 ```

-All this allow project modularization architecture.
+All this allows a project module architecture.

 # Parametrization

-Of course this is something one can expect from tools like that.
+Of course, this is something one expect from tools like that.

 Ability to parameterize requests.
-Ain has an idea of variables:
+Ain has an idea of variables for this:

 `cat project.ain`: